 The nation’s system of prisons and jails has also been affected, leaving the disproportionate number of Black inmates increasingly susceptible to the coronavirus.
 That was especially true in New York, including at the infamous Rikers Island complex where CBS News reported that at one point last year, the coronavirus infection rate was “more than seven times higher than the rate citywide and 87 times higher than the country at large.”

 In addition, the nation’s police departments were at risk for the same reasons as the jails and prisons.
-Most recently, Donafay Collins, a commander with the Wayne County Sheriff’s Office in Michigan, died following complications from the coronavirus.
-He was 63 years old.

 Scroll down to see a list of notable Black folks who have contracted the coronavirus as the world tries to flatten the global curve of cases to restore some semblance of societal normalcy.
 They follow in alphabetical order.

 1. Eric Adams, New York City MayorSource:Getty